sanjibsinha/sanjibsinha/README.md

 ## Getting Started

-The website - [https://sanjibsinha.com](https://sanjibsinha.com) is a project, which is a starting point for a WordPress application.Any beginner may use the code repository to learn how one can develop a WordPress web application from scratch.
+The website - [https://sanjibsinha.com](https://sanjibsinha.com) is a project, which is a starting point for a WordPress application.
+Any beginner may use the code repository to learn how one can develop a WordPress web application from scratch.

 A few resources to get you started if this is your first WordPress project: